How to Concatenate Numbers in Excel (4 Quick Formulas)

 Concatenate Numeric Values in Excel

-Now we’ll concatenate two fraction numbers with the conjunction ‘and’.
-We’ll have to use the TEXT function here to specify and maintain the format of the fractions.
+To concatenate two fractions with the conjunction ‘and’, we’ll use the same functions as in Example 1, but apply the TEXT function to specify and retain the format of the fractions.

 Connect Fraction Numbers in Excel